-RECOMMENDATIONS

-FROM: Councillor Matthew Lee - Cabinet Member Deadline date : N/A
+RECOMMENDATIONS Deadline date : N/A

-for Environment Capital and Culture

 - 1. To consider and recommend appropriate actions, where necessary, in response to executive proposals to transfer the delivery of the following services to Peterborough Culture & Leisure Trust (PCLT): - Arts Services (to include the Key Theatre and the Gallery) - Heritage Services (to include Peterborough Museum) - Library Services (all services) - Sports Services (all services) - 2.
 To note that the transfer will take place on a future date to be determined, anticipated to be 1 May 2010 and will involve the transfer of all staff in those services under the Transfer of Undertakings (Protection of Employment) Regulations 2006.
 This will include second tier posts and therefore must be considered by Employment Committee under its delegation at Part 3, section 2.3.1.5 of the Constitution.